bluemountaincyber/elastic-workshop/aws/README.md

 terraform apply -auto-approve -var="aws_region=$AWS_DEFAULT_REGION" -var="elastic_password=SuperStrongPassword"
 ```

-Output will provide the URL of the OpenSearch Dashboards.
-After deployment completes, it still takes roughly 5 minutes until you can access the OpenSearch Dashboards app.
+Output will provide the URL of Kibana.
+After deployment completes, it still takes roughly 5 minutes until you can access the Kibana app.

 Default credentials for Kibana are as follows (unless you changed it during deployment... which is HIGHLY recommended):